Cameron Mackintosh: Theatrical career

 Mackintosh began his theatre career in his late teens, as a stagehand at the Theatre Royal, Drury Lane, and then became an assistant stage manager on several touring productions.
 In 1967, working with Robin Alexander, he co-produced five plays at the Kenton Theatre, Henley.
 He began producing his own small tours before becoming a London-based producer in the 1970s.
-His early London productions included Anything Goes in 1969 (which closed after a mere two weeks), The Card (1973), Side by Side by Sondheim (1976), My Fair Lady (1978), and Tomfoolery (1980).
+His early London productions included Anything Goes in 1969 (which closed after two weeks), The Card (1973), Side by Side by Sondheim (1976), My Fair Lady (1978), and Tomfoolery (1980).

 In 1981, he produced Andrew Lloyd Webber's Cats, then considered an unlikely subject for a musical.
 It became the hit of the season, and went on to become one of the longest running musicals on both sides of the Atlantic.
 After the success of Cats, he approached the French writing team Claude-Michel Schönberg and Alain Boublil about bringing their musical Les Misérables (then a successful French concept album) to the London stage.
 The musical opened in 1985 at the Barbican before transferring to the Palace Theatre.
 Les Misérables had a shaky start at the box office and a lukewarm critical reception before becoming a massive hit, largely by word-of-mouth and is now the longest running musical and second longest running London production.

-In 1986, Mackintosh produced Andrew Lloyd Webber's The Phantom of the Opera, which is one of the most commercially successful musicals of all time outgrossing record-breaking films like Titanic and E.T.
-The original London production is still running and is the 3rd longest running production in London, along with the New York production, which is the longest-running Broadway musical of all time.
+In 1986, Mackintosh produced Andrew Lloyd Webber's The Phantom of the Opera, which is one of the most commercially successful musicals of all time.
+The original London production is still running and is the 3rd longest running production in London, along with the now-closed New York production, which became, and remains, the longest-running Broadway show of all time.

 He produced Claude-Michel Schönberg and Alain Boublil's next musical Miss Saigon, which opened at the Theatre Royal, Drury Lane in the West End in September 1989.
 It was similarly successful, and the 1991 Broadway production had what was then the largest advance ticket sales in theatre history prior to its controversy.
 Asian American actors protested the casting of a Caucasian actor and the use of yellowface in the role of the pimp.

 Mackintosh has produced several other successful musicals, including Five Guys Named Moe (both in London in 1990 and on Broadway) and a revised London production of Stephen Sondheim's Follies in 1987.
 In 1995, Mackintosh produced the 10th anniversary concert of Les Misérables in London.
 Additionally he was responsible for presenting the West End transfers of the National Theatre revivals of Oklahoma!
 (1999), My Fair Lady (2001), and Carousel (1993).

 Mackintosh's less successful London productions include Moby Dick (1993) and Martin Guerre (1996).
 He produced the stage adaptation of John Updike's The Witches of Eastwick (2000) which despite some positive reviews and a run of over 15 months, failed to replicate the worldwide success of his previous blockbusters.